johnmcfarlane/papers/c++/error-handling.md

 #### End User Contract

-The ultimate contract that a program must fulfil is to its end user.
+The overarching contract that a program must fulfil is to its end user.
-All other contracts below are in support of this fulfilment.
+All following contracts exist in support of this fulfilment.

 * agreement: program documentation, possibly including a `--help` option or a 'man' page
-* provider: the program developer(s)
+* provider: the program developer
 * user: the program user
-* violation by user: user input is sanitized and ill-formed input is handled early through normal control flow (including exception handling)
+* violation by user: input is sanitized and erroneous input is handled early through normal program control flow

-User input might include command-line parameters, UI interaction, data files.
+Input might include command-line parameters, UI interaction and data files.
-Input identified as ill-formed must be rejected early by the program.
+Input identified as erroneous must be rejected early by the program.

-Where possible, rejection should be accompanied by meaningful feedback which helps the user correct the input so as to increase the chance of future success.
+Where possible, rejection should be accompanied by meaningful feedback which helps the user correct the input and increase the chance of subsequent success.
 For example, on a typical terminal-based system, meaningful feedback might take the form of a diagnostic emitted on the error stream, followed by exit with non-zero status.

 Input that is not rejected must be incapable of causing violations of any contracts mentioned below.
-In particular, contract violations could result in security vulnerabilities.
+Contract violations could result in security vulnerabilities or unsafe program behaviour in safety-critical applications.
-For programs with exposure to malicious agents, this is critical.
-For safety-critical applications, this is important.
-To identify flaws in input sanitization use fuzz testing.
+Fuzzers can help to test whether the program fails to reject erroneous input.

 #### Test User Contract

 During development, the program -- or portions of it -- may be built for testing purposes.

-The program should be instrumented to test for violations of the below contracts.
+The program should be instrumented to test for violations of the Dynamically-Enforceable C++ API Contracts (below).
+The program may be intended to test the End User Contract, as is the case for unit tests.
 As many violations as is practical should be checked.
 Trapped contract violations should be treated like user errors as described in the End User Contract above, i.e. terminate with helpful diagnostic and non-zero status.

-***Important:*** this fundamentally changes the status of some violations from bugs to errors.
+***Important:*** this changes the status of violations described elsewhere from bugs to errors.
-It is important to understand that what may be considered a bug outside of testing (e.g. signed integer overflow or passing an unsorted sequence to `lower_bound`) is instead considered an error and treated differently.
+It is important to understand that what may be considered a bug outside of testing (e.g. signed integer overflow or performing binary search on an unsorted sequence) is here instead an error.
-Bugs written by the program developer(s) which surface during testing are not a violation of the Test User Contract.
+Bugs written by the program developer which are trapped during testing are *not* a violation of the Test User Contract.

-* agreement: varied, but may be enshrined in a project README, a wiki or project process document(s)
+* agreement: documentation of dynamic analysis tools and/or sanitizers
 * provider:
   * analysis tool providers whose tools flag violations -- especially of the ISO C++ Standard and Toolchain Contract, or
   * C++ API Contract providers who are encouraged to assert that their APIs are used correctly.
-* user: a test engineer who may be
+* user: an engineer who may be
-  * a program developer testing their work,
+  * a program developer testing the End User Contract with unit tests, or to test other parts of the C++ API Contract,
   * a test engineer testing the program for correct operation, or
-  * a dev-ops engineer testing the program as part of a CI pipeline
+  * a dev-ops engineer testing either of the above as part of a CI pipeline
 * violation by user:
   * If the analysis tool advertises that it will trap a particular contract violation and fails to do so, that is a violation of this contract